SamuelDo02/cs224r-smash-sim/README.md

 ### Set up keyboard controls
 * Click the gear icon on the top right of the launcher
-* Under Settings/Game, press the “Launch Dolphin” button.
+* Under Settings/Game, press the "Launch Dolphin" button.
 * Back on the home screen, press Play
 * In Dolphin:
     - Go to `Controllers` on the top right